Collaborative Consulting Training

 How to Work With Others to Solve Complex Problems in Organizations

-This self-paced Series is for those who seek a non-proprietary, practical and versatile framework that provides clarity, perspective and results when solving complex problems or achieving significant goals in organizations.
-This universal and foundational framework is needed by any type of consultant or leader, whether they are installing new systems or guiding teams and organizations through significant change.
+This self-paced Series is for those who seek a non-proprietary, universal and practical framework that provides clarity, perspective and results when solving complex problems or achieving significant goals in organizations.
+This foundational framework is needed by any type of consultant or leader, whether they are installing new systems or guiding teams and organizations through significant change.

 - Apply the collaborative consulting cycle–a powerful, flexible, framework for systematic consulting to solve complex problems and achieve significant goals with any type of organization